lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 which provides claims about the used hardware and software platform, into the CSR.

+At the time of writing, the authors are not aware of registered OIDs for these evidence formats, and so we leave the OIDs as TBD1 / TBD2.

 ##  TPM V2.0 Evidence in CSR

 The following example illustrates a CSR with a signed TPM Quote based on